Municipal City Hall building

 How does cost compare for a 20-person office?

 Cloud AI costs $50 to $200 per user per month ($12,000 to $48,000 per year for 20 users) plus FedRAMP compliance overhead and ATO documentation burden.
-An Island Mountain Summit Base system costs $75,000 to $85,000 as a one-time purchase with no FedRAMP dependency, no ATO process, and only electricity costs ongoing.
+An Island Mountain build is a one-time purchase, quoted to your workload, with no FedRAMP dependency, no ATO process, and only electricity costs ongoing.
 Simpler procurement.
 Simpler compliance.

 Can this handle CUI?